lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

    sudo gdebi shiny-server-1.4.4.801-amd64.deb
    ```

 It could be useful to visit [this page](https://www.rstudio.com/products/shiny/download-server/) to see if any newer version is available, and in that case copy the address you find towards the bottom of the page, and change the previous commands accordingly.
+If you want to find the version of the currently installed version just run `apt-cache showpkg shiny-server` in the terminal.

 At this point your newly built Ubuntu machine should have a complete working Shiny Server, that can host both Shiny applications and RMarkdown interactive documents.
 Try to go to **http://your_server_ip:3838/** and you should be greeted by a fairly basic demo Shiny app and a Rmarkdown document.